Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-useful-tools.md

 the icons on your desktop, and even your file manager.
 Launchy indexes the programs in your start menu and can launch your documents, project files, folders, and bookmarks with just a few keystrokes!

+### Maccy

+[Maccy](https://maccy.app/) is a lightweight clipboard manager for macOS.
+It keeps the history of what you copy and lets you quickly navigate, search, and use previous clipboard contents.

 ### MultiTail

 [MultiTail](https://www.vanheusden.com/multitail/features.php) allows you to monitor logfiles and command output in